-YA - Stephanie Oakes's debut MINNOW, pitched as loosely based on the Grimm tale "The Handless Maiden," in which a girl must rebuild her life after escaping from a religious commune and being imprisoned in a juvenile detention center, to Dial/Penguin, in a two-book deal, for publication in Summer 2014.
+YA - Stephanie Oakes's debut MINNOW, pitched as loosely based on the Grimm tale "The Handless Maiden," in which a girl must rebuild her life after escaping from a religious commune and being imprisoned in a juvenile detention center, to Dial/Penguin, in a two-book deal.

 YA - R.C.
-Lewis's debut STITCHING SNOW, in which a royal teen runaway is scraping together a living in a mining settlement on the far side of the universe, until she is discovered and "rescued" against her will... a rescue operation that just might kill her, to Disney-Hyperion, in a six-figure deal, in a two-book deal, for publication in Summer 2014.
+Lewis's debut STITCHING SNOW, in which a royal teen runaway is scraping together a living in a mining settlement on the far side of the universe, until she is discovered and "rescued" against her will... a rescue operation that just might kill her, to Disney-Hyperion, in a six-figure deal, in a two-book deal.

 Jaclyn Dolamore's DARK METROPOLIS, about a city in which corruption and vice are rampant and disappearances warrant only a shrug from the authorities: when a girl vanishes, her best friend must search the city's underground, only to find that here, people who die don't necessarily stay dead, to Disney-Hyperion, at auction, in a six-figure deal, in a two-book deal.